-Doctors break purpura rashes into two categories based on platelet counts.
-Platelets are cell fragments that help blood clot more effectively, preventing dangerous bleeding.
+Doctors often break purpura rashes into two categories based on platelet counts.
+Platelets are cell fragments that help blood to clot more effectively, preventing dangerous bleeding.

-- Thrombocytopenic purpuras – platelet counts are low, suggesting an underlying clotting disorder.
+Thrombocytopenic purpura means that platelet counts are low, suggesting an underlying clotting disorder.

-A low platelet count can cause excessive bleeding and bruising and be caused by a number of factors, including:
+A low platelet count can cause excessive bleeding and bruising.
+A number of factors can cause it, including:

 - bone marrow transplants